PsychoLlama/graph-crdt/README.md

 Truly offline systems **cannot** rely on any form of collaboration.
 They must (at some point) assume the editor is in complete isolation, such as a smartphone that lost cell service, or a server who's network is unreachable.

 You have a few options:
 - **Block writes**<br />
 Probably the worst experience, block all writes until the network heals.
 This is essentially the same as losing socket connection to your database (Rethink, Neo4j, Redis, MySQL, etc.)

 - **Defer the updates**<br />
 You allow writes on the offline machine, wait for the network to heal, then publish them.
 If not handled perfectly, you're susceptible to merge hell on an active production environment.

 - **Use a CRDT**<br />
 CRDTs ([Commutative Replicated Data Types](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)) are similar to the option above, but come with additional guarantees: regardless of the order which updates are received in, every machine will arrive at the exact same result *every time*, and if implemented correctly, make merge conflicts impossible.

 This library opts for the latter, implementing a delta state graph CRDT.
 However, as great as they may seem, there are some cons (some specific to this library):

 - You need more data.<br />
  Merges need a state integer on each field.

 - There is no "true" delete.<br />
  You can remove the value, but some metadata has to stay around.

 - It only plays nice with other CRDTs.<br />
  To merge two states, both must have the CRDT metadata (though this library allows you to upgrade nearly any data).

 ## Features
- - Commutative, idempotent, conflict-resolved `Graph`/`Node` unions.
+- Commutative, idempotent, conflict-resolved `Node` unions.
- - Observable mutations.
+- Delta emission on `Node` unions.
+- Time travel (track and selectively apply deltas).

 ## Roadmap
- 1. Opt-in field history.
- 2. Time travel (when journaling is enabled).
- 3. Delta emission on `Graph`/`Node` unions.
+1. Delta emission on `Graph` unions.
- 4. Conflict-resolved secondary indices.
- 5. Node/field tombstones.
+2. Node field tombstones.
- 6. Immutable metadata API.
+3. Immutable metadata API.
- 7. Opt-in persisted history.